alvinyao14/Algorithmic-Marketing/README.md

 # Algorithmic Marketing
-Final Project for the University of Chicago's MS in Applied Data Science Program Course: Data Science for Algorithmic Marketing
+This project is a section of the final project for the University of Chicago's MS in Applied Data Science Program Course: Data Science for Algorithmic Marketing.
+The team consisted of Cassandra Chen, Danielle Killeen, Jane Lee, and Alvin Yao.

 ## Motivation
 We aimed to analyze audio features from the Billboard Hot 100 Songs of the past two decades to uncover insights about what makes a hit record.